rafael-sousa/stn-accounts/README.md

 ## Troubleshooting

-* Error when mouting docker-compose data volume
+* Error when mounting docker-compose data volume
     1. Edit the docker agent settings
     2. On the left menu, navigate to Resources -> File Sharing
     3. Click at the '+' button and add the download repository directory
     4. Apply the settings and wait the service restart

 * Error during database test execution "Could not start resource ...
 No connection could be made because the target machine actively refused it"
-    1. Add environment variable DOCKER_HOST a with value 'tcp://127.0.0.1:2375'
+    1. Add environment variable DOCKER_HOST a with value `tcp://127.0.0.1:2375`
     2. Edit the docker agent settings
     3. On the left menu, navigate to General
     4. Check the "Expose daemon on tcp://localhost:2375 without TLS" option